openwdl/wdl/tests/README.md

 * Workflow and task names must be globally unique.
 * Workflow names must not end with `_task`.
 * The WDL code must be valid, runnable code.
-* The input and output JSON must be written with the workflow name as a prefix for all parameter names.
+* The input and output JSON must be written according to the [standard input/output specification](../SPEC.md#input-and-output-formats), i.e., with the workflow/task name as a prefix for all parameter names.

 An example can import another example using its file name.